 - Article about the pig brains that were kept alive

-What are your thoughts on this?
+What are your thoughts on technology ethics?
 Leave a comment!